rdrr1990/kerasformula/mohanty_kerasformula.md

                     (-1,0] (0,1] (1,10] (10,100] (100,1e+03] (1e+03,1e+04]
-      (-1,0]            36     1      1        0           0             0
+      (-1,0]             8    20     19        0           0             0
-      (0,1]             77    19     18        2           0             0
+      (0,1]              5    31     71        0           0             0
-      (1,10]           154    13     38        9           0             0
+      (1,10]             3    10    174       13           0             0
-      (10,100]          54     4      7       44           0             0
+      (10,100]           0     0     54       49           0             0
-      (100,1e+03]        5     0      0        8           0             0
+      (100,1e+03]        0     0      4        6           0             0
       (1e+03,1e+04]      0     0      0        0           0             0

-The model only classifies about 28% of the out-of-sample data correctly.
+The model only classifies about 56% of the out-of-sample data correctly.
 The confusion matrix suggests that model does best with tweets that aren't retweeted but struggles with others.
-The `history` plot suggests that out of sample accuracy is not very stable.
+The `history` plot also suggests that out-of-sample accuracy is not very stable.
 We can easily change the breakpoints and number of epochs.

 ``` r
 breaks <- c(-1, 0, 1, 25, 50, 75, 100, 500, 1000, 10000)